 Besides the guitar itself, a decent guitar amp is one of the most significant purchase a guitarist will make.
 Indeed, an amp is arguably more important to your overall tone than the guitar!
-Your first 'proper' amp is likely to be based on something that your heroes play, but you'll soon end up wanting an amp that better fits your own playing style.
+Your first 'proper' amp is likely to be based on something that your heroes play, but you'll soon end up wanting something that better fits your own playing style.
 That’s where our expert guide to the best guitar amps comes in...

 - The best guitar amps under $1,000: combo amps and heads